imaginevision/Z-Camera-Doc/E2/intro.md

 If you don't want to record the audio, you can choose None.

-## Proxy File
-Right now, playback the RAW/ProRes file is not supported in camera.
-So we need to turn on the proxy file recording, a H.264 file is for proxy.

-In some cases, camera can not record the proxy file:

-- H.264 / H.265, high bitrate
-- ProRes 422 HQ, FR >=48, 3840x2160
-- ProRes 422,    FR >=60, 4096x2160

 ## Battery Life
 Based on a fully charged NP-F970.
+(E2)

 | Resolution | VFR | Duration |
 | :-----|:----- | :-----|